 Key cycle helmet facts

-- Over 3,000 pedal cyclists were seriously injured in 2016, a 5% increase from the previous year and 10% higher than the 2010-2014 average.
-There were almost 15,000 minor injuries, a reduction of 3% from the previous year (Department for Transport)
+- Around 4,000 pedal cyclists were killed or seriously injured on Britain's roads in 2018.
+There were over 13,000 minor injuries, a reduction of 6% from the previous year (Department for Transport)

 - An international study led by the University of New South Wales, found that wearing a helmet can reduce the chance of a fatal head injury by 65%, serious head injury by 69%, general head injury by 51% and facial injury by 33%.